Best daily deals

 Kaitlyn Cimino / Android Authority

-The Apple Watch Series 9 is the best smartwatch for iOS users hands down.
-Like its predecessor, the watch boasts unmatched third-party app support, seamless iPhone integration, and a full suite of health and fitness tracking tools.
-The new model also packs a powerful new processor for even more impressive computing.
+The Apple Watch Series 9 is hands down the best smartwatch for iOS users.
+Like its predecessor, the watch boasts unmatched third-party app support, seamless iPhone integration, and a full health and fitness tracking tool suite.
+The new model also packs a powerful processor for even more impressive computing.
 This enables new features like the Double Tap gesture control.
-Using Double Tap, Series 9 users can complete simple actions with two taps of their finger and thumb.
+Using Double Tap, Series 9 users can complete simple actions with two taps of their fingers and thumbs.

 Apple Watch Series 9Apple Watch Series 9